Plane partitions with a "pit": generating functions and representation theory: Introduction

 It is convenient to identify 3d Young diagrams with plane partitions, i.e., collection of nonnegative integers $a_{i,j}$ such that $a_{i,j}\geq a_{i+1,j}$, $a_{i,j}\geq a_{i,j+1}$ and all but a finite number of $a_{i,j}$ equals 0.
 Later we will also consider more general plane partitions.

 Denote by $|a|=\sum a_{i,j}$, i.e., the number of boxes in the corresponding 3d Young diagram.
 For any set $\mathcal{A}$ of plane partitions, define its generating function by $\sum_{a \in \mathcal{A}} q^{|a|}$.
-Such functions were extensively studied in enumerative combinatorics, for example, one of MacMahon's formulas has the form
+Such functions were extensively studied in enumerative combinatorics, for example, one of MacMahon's formulas has the form (see e.g. \cite[1.5 ex.
+13(d)]{Macdonald Book})